ABOUT THE WALLACE CORRESPONDENCE PROJECT'S METADATA AND TRANSCRIPTS IN EPSILON

 de Grey (née Withers then Gwytherne-Williams), Marion

 3) Date of the letter: Any inferred information is enclosed in square brackets “[ ]” e.g., if the month was inferred the date might read “26 [April] 1856”.
 Question marks are used to indicate uncertainty about the date or part of the date e.g., “26 April?
 1856” if the month is uncertain; or “26?
 April?
 1856?” if the entire date is uncertain.
-The reasons why the date was inferred or questioned are usually given in the notes field below the date.
+The reasons why the date was inferred or questioned are usually given in the general notes field below the physical description.
 If a letter was written on multiple dates, we take the last date as the date of the letter, and give the earliest and last date as a date range.

 4) Addresses of author & addressee: The full contemporary address is given, with modern versions of place names in "[ ]".
 This is not necessarily the address as given on the letter.
 For example, the address on the letter may simply read “Old Orchard” but in the right sidebar the complete address will be given i.e. “Old Orchard, Broadstone, Dorset, England”.
 If the whole address is enclosed in square brackets (“[ ]”) it means that it has been inferred for that letter.
 If it is followed by a question mark (“?”) this means we are uncertain whether the letter was posted from/to that address.